ChandanaPrabhakar/Todo-List-MERN/README.md

-Based on the content of the provided source files, I can generate a README file that gives a good overview of the project, instructions on how to set it up and run it, and the technologies used.
-Here's a draft:

----

 # Todo List Application

 This project is a simple Todo List application that allows users to manage their tasks effectively.
 Users can add, edit, delete, and view tasks with deadlines using a web interface.